Antiepileptic Drugs

 | Levetiracetam | Behavioral: irritability, aggression, depression, psychosis (rare) | Minimal drug interactions (renally cleared, no CYP metabolism).
 Considered one of the safest AEDs.
 Brivaracetam may have fewer behavioral effects |

 | Vigabatrin | Irreversible bilateral concentric visual field constriction | Retinal toxicity (GABA accumulation in retina).
-Requires baseline and serial visual field testing (perimetry in adults, ERG in children).
+Requires counseling + periodic visual field testing (perimetry) when feasible; ERG ± OCT when perimetry is unreliable (infants, developmentally limited) — OCT is NOT a universal REMS test.
 Risk up to 30–40% with chronic use |

 Valproate is contraindicated in POLG mutations (mitochondrial DNA polymerase gamma) — it causes fatal hepatotoxicity.
 Any child or young adult presenting with epilepsy + liver failure after starting valproate should raise suspicion for underlying mitochondrial disease.
 Similarly, valproate is contraindicated in urea cycle disorders where it can precipitate fatal hyperammonemic encephalopathy.